exceptional voices of female singers (non-classical)

 I could probably add another voice or two every day for quite awhile (I love female voices), but above left out a few that simply MUST be included: Aretha Franklin, Arlene Smith (of The Chantels---you have GOT to hear her sing "Maybe"), Brenda Lee, Peggy Lee, Wanda Jackson, Ruth Brown, Lucinda Williams, Bonnie Raitt, Kasey Chambers, Dusty Springfield, and Judy Garland.

 Apparently none of you have heard Tierney Sutton, a very classy jazz singer with incredible backup musicians.
 She recently did an album of classic Joni Mitchell songs with Mark Summer and Turtle Island String Quartet “After Blue “.
 Give her a listen!

+On last CBS Sunday Morning show, was introduced to singer Marilyn Maye.
+Ms. Maye sings in the classic style of the 30s and 40s.
 She was hitting her stride at the time of the British Invasion in the mid 60s and got lost in the shuffle.
 She is till going strong, in her 90s, and can be found on YouTube.

 Hi Al, Thanks for the heads up.
 I'm a little ashamed to admit that at 63 I have heard of the Seekers, but nothing beyond that except for maybe Georgy Girl.
 I just ordered a best of CD with the songs you mentioned from Amazon prime for 8.99.
 John